top of page

 Most health insurance plans cover physical therapy, though coverage details and copays vary by provider.

-What's the difference between an osteopractic physical therapist and a chiropractor?
+What's the difference between an integrative physical therapist and a chiropractor?

-While both treat musculoskeletal issues, osteopractic physical therapists focus on movement restoration through a variety of techniques and modalities, including spinal manipulation, while chiropractors primarily focus on spinal manipulation.
+While both treat musculoskeletal issues, integrative physical therapists focus on movement restoration through a variety of techniques and modalities, including spinal manipulation, while chiropractors primarily focus on spinal manipulation or adjustments.

 Can physical therapy help prevent injuries?